sentinel1909/shuttlings-cch24/README.md

 - 2024-12-24: Day 23, Tasks 1, 2 and 3 completed and verified locally and online.

-- 2024-12-25: Day 23, Tasks 4 and 5 completed and verified locally and online.
+- 2024-12-25: Day 23, Task 5 not validating and has an issue I can't find.
+I posted incorrectly before.